Visiting Hours (Effective 7/27/2022)

 - Patient care partners and post-acute liaisons are welcomed back at LGH to facilitate referral screening and patient assessments.
 Unless accompanying as the patient's one designated visitor, we ask that patient care partners and post-acute liaisons please stay outside the building in accordance with hospital policy before and after facilitating referral screenings and/or patient assessments.

 - For visitors, hospital entrances remain the Main Lobby and Emergency Center for screening.
 Visitors must sign in at the nurse's station and all visitors must wear a mask at all times even if vaccinated.

 - No visitors under the age of 16 years old are allowed in the hospital.
 People waiting to visit a patient should not enter the hospital until the time of their visit.

 - Emergency Center: There are exceptions for multiple people to visit end of life patients.

 - COVID-Positive Patients: Compassionate care situations for COVID-19 positive patients, including but not limited to end-of-life situations are recognized as valid circumstances under which visitors may be considered on a case-by case basis.
-They may be permitted one adult visitor over the age of 18 that will remain the same person throughout the duration of the patient’s admission.
-Duration of in-room visit will be no longer than 15 minutes.
+They may be permitted one adult visitor over the age of 16 that will remain the same person throughout the duration of the patient’s admission.

-- A medical screening questionnaire will be administered, and temperature will be taken.
+A medical screening questionnaire will be administered.
 If a visitor screens positive, they will be directed to present through the Emergency Center to have a medical screening examination.
-If the proposed visitor has any symptoms, the individual will not be permitted to visit, and family should be encouraged to choose a different visitor if possible.
+If the proposed visitor has any symptoms, the individual will not be permitted to visit, and family should be encouraged to choose a different visitor that day, if possible.